GMCyberFoundry/Metaverse/Lab/HOWTO.md

 In the main, the install guide (https://github.com/fort-nix/nix-bitcoin/blob/master/docs/install.md) is followed verbatim and notes with a reference to particular sections are added where appropriate.

-A small exception in regards to this setup is that a separate virtual disk (located on a different physical drive mirror (RAID 1)) was used to store the bitcoin database - this is optional and details are provided on how to achieve it.
+Optional - a small exception in regards to this setup is that a separate virtual disk (located on a different physical drive mirror (RAID 1)) was used to store the bitcoin database - this is optional and details are provided on how to achieve it.
 Also detailed is how to configure the network when using the minimal image.

 ### Acquiring NixOS